 - Grading Type = S/U

 - Who is my faculty advisor?
 Internship supervisor? etc. Your internship supervisor is your on-site boss.
-The faculty academic advisor is your faculty academic advisor.
-The faculty supervisor for the internship is Rick Smith.
+The faculty supervisor for the internship is Rick Smith, and he signs the paperwork via email (do not type his name into the form).

 - What are the course prefix and course number?
 The course prefix is what academic course you are seeking credit for, such as sport management (SMGT), accounting (ACCT), finance (FIN), marketing (MKTG), management (MNGT), land and energy management (LEMG), etc. The course number reflects the level of work your internship is AND the requirement of your degree plan (if applicable).
 For example, if a land and energy management student needs course LEMG 497 as an academic requirement, the internship should reflect senior-level work (which is the 4 in 497).
 If you do not need an internship as a requirement and are doing it as an elective, then identify what the appropriate level of work is, i.e., 197 = freshman-level work; 297 = sophomore-level work; 397 = junior-level work; 497 = senior-level work.

 - What is the reflection and assessment portion?
-For B&E majors, your reflection component is PRESENTATION and JOURNAL.
+For B&E majors, your reflection component is "Other: B&E Portfolio."

 - The internship is a class that has tuition and fees associated with it.
 Once the internship is approved through Marietta College, you will automatically be registered for the course.